Topologically-Protected Remnant Vortices in Confined Superfluid $^3$He: Introduction

-Each domain in the ordered phase has a different microscopic structure, described by its order parameter, which randomly sets in upon formation of the domain.
-In general, the form of the order parameter is dependent on the symmetries of system in question.
+Each domain has a different microscopic structure, described by its order parameter, which randomly sets in upon formation of the domain.
+In general, the form of the order parameter is dependent on the symmetries of the system in question.
 It may be a complex scalar quantity (e.g.,~in superfluid $^4$He), a vector (e.g.,~spin or liquid crystal systems), or can have a more complex tensor form (e.g.,~superfluid $^3$He).
 In all cases, the order parameter is continuous within a domain, but with singular points along the boundaries between domains.
 Such discontinuities in the order parameter field are called defects.
 A defect is said to be topological if removing it requires not merely local perturbation, but complete destruction of the macroscopic order \cite{Mermin1979}.
-In 3D systems, topological defects typically take the form of lines \cite{Mermin1979}, and arise during a quench if the intersection of three or more domains has the correct topological structure.
-In the case of superfluid helium (both $^3$He and $^4$He), domains feature distinct phases of the condensate wavefunction.
-Suppose the phases increase sequentially (either clockwise or counter-clockwise) as one traces out a circle around the vertex of three or more domains.
-In that case, the vertex will become a vortex once the system reaches equilibrium (see Figure \ref{fig:Domain_Cartoon}).
-The areal density of vortices generated by the Kibble-Zurek mechanism therefore is estimated to be $L=\hat{\xi}^{-2}$, based on the number of domains that are expected to form across a given surface area.
-The density of defects formed by phase transitions have been studied in a number of systems such as liquid crystals \cite{Chuang1991}, Bose-Einstein condensates \cite{Sadler2006,Scherer2007,goo2021}, strongly interacting Fermi gasses \cite{ko2019}, colloidal monolayers \cite{Deutschlander2015}, and quantum annealing devices \cite{bando2020}.
+In 3D systems, topological defects may take the form of lines \cite{Mermin1979}, and arise during a quench if the intersection of three or more domains has the correct structure.
+In the case of a superfluid, line defects form when the complex phase winds by $2\pi$ around the line.
+If a line of intersection between three or more domains is such that the phase increases sequentially around the center, with a total change in phase close to $2\pi$ (see Figure \ref{fig:Domain_Cartoon}), then it may nucleate a vortex once the system reaches equilibrium.

+In its simplest form the KZ theory predicts that the number of defects that form will be set by the average domain size at the freeze-out time $\hat{\xi}$.
+The areal density of vortices predicted by this theory is $L=\hat{\xi}^{-2}$, based on the number of domains that are expected to form across a given surface area.
+This prediction has been studied in a number of systems such as liquid crystals \cite{Chuang1991}, Bose-Einstein condensates \cite{Sadler2006,Scherer2007,Lamporesi2013,Anquez2016,goo2021}, strongly interacting Fermi gasses \cite{ko2019}, colloidal monolayers \cite{Deutschlander2015}, and quantum annealing devices \cite{bando2020}.